tpltnt/guide/src/porting_from_other_frameworks.md

 Processing has two famous functions.
 The `setup()` function prepares everything and takes care of the initial setup.
 The `draw()` actuallly changes things on the screen.

+Most tasks of the `setup()` function in processing are taken care of by the `model()` function in nannou.
+This is where the inital state of the world (model) is created.
+This model information is then processed later by other functions.

 Sometimes the `setup()` function is used to prepare the screen.
 Sometimes code already draws in this phase (e.g. to set the background).
 This behaviour can be emulated using `.nth()`, which counts the number of frames displayed in the associated window.